“Like the gemstone or like the burger?”

 From now on I’m assuming my middle name, Alyssa.

 To everyone but Michael, this change is going to seem sudden.
 But in reality, I’ve always wished to be called by my middle name.
-As a kid I, was firmly told no, that my name is Krystal so that’s what I am to be called.
+As a kid, I was firmly told no, that my name is Krystal so that’s what I am to be called.
 But now – in a world that feels different, and in a city that still feels new to me – I couldn’t let this opportunity pass.
-I’m saddened by the fact that it took me so long to ask to be called as I wish, but I’m still so very proud of myself for conjuring up the courage to do so.
+I’m saddened by the fact that it took me so long to ask to be called the name I longed to be called, but I’m still so very proud of myself for conjuring up the courage to do so.

 It’s been an interesting journey so far, and one that will likely continue for a while, so I thought I’d share a little about my experience with this transition.